DannChang/DannChang/README.md

 # Welcome! 😎

-I am a Creative Front End Developer.
+As a front end developer who studied Cognitive Science at SFU, my goal is to combine cognition and computing to utilize an interdisciplinary approach to improving user experiences on the web.

+From publishing a journal showcasing the outstanding research to founding a conference and inspiring students to think about future technologies, my passion for technology brings me closer to that goal everyday.

-- 🌱  Currently working on 3D modelling in Three.js.
+- 🌱  Currently working 3D JavaScript in Three.js.
 - ⚡  BA in Cognitive Science at Simon Fraser University (2020).
 - 💽  Was a mobile DJ in the Lower Mainland.
 Did you know I'm known for Mitvahs?